 The emergence of autoimmune diseases may be related to viral infection, especially chronic viral infection.
 HCV infection has long been suspected to be associated with the development of autoimmune diseases, as demonstrated by cryoglobulinemia[6], and antineutrophil and smooth muscle actin are the most frequently detected autoantibodies[7].
 The mechanisms by which these antibodies are produced are not fully understood, but HCV can trigger a B-lymphocyte-mediated immune response shortly after immune system activation.
 B-lymphocyte-driven humoral immunity produces specific antibodies that are unable to inactivate virus production and replication.
 Therefore, the continuous replication of HCV results in constant stimulation of B cells, which may lead to B-cell dysfunction and abnormal antibody production[8].
 Alternatively, the presence of autoantibodies in HCV patients may be caused by chronic apoptotic hepatocytes.
-Viruses, unlike bacteria and fungi, cannot reproduce on their own and must use the host-cell processes to replicate because they cannot synthesize their own proteins[9,10].
-However, the pathogenic mechanism of the virus and whether antibody production truly represent an independent autoimmune disease have not been fully elucidated.
-During the progression of CHC in the present case, autoimmune hepatitis antibodies show positivity for anti-nuclear and anti-mitochondrial antibody M2, and atypical lymphocytes briefly appeared, which is rare in viral hepatitis[11].
+Viruses, unlike bacteria and fungi, cannot reproduce on their own and must use the host-cell processes to replicate as they cannot synthesize their own proteins[9,10].
+However, the pathogenic mechanism of the virus and whether antibody production truly represents an independent autoimmune disease have not been fully elucidated.
+During the progression of CHC in the present case, autoimmune hepatitis antibodies showed positivity for anti-nuclear and anti-mitochondrial antibody M2, and atypical lymphocytes briefly appeared, which is rare in viral hepatitis[11].
 Timely use of artificial liver replacement therapy and hormonal suppression of immunity can control disease development, indicating that autoimmunity plays an important role in the progression of hepatitis C to liver failure.
-Until hepatitis C was cured, the above antibody test results were negative.
+When hepatitis C was cured, the above antibody test results were negative.
 It can be seen that these antibodies became negative after HCV clearance and were not an independent factor in liver function damage.

 Bacterial infection

-Bacterial infection may be another important reason for the rapid progression of this case to ACLF.
+Bacterial infection may be another important reason for the rapid progression to ACLF in this case.
 The Asia Pacific Liver Research Association defines ACLF as an acute liver injury characterized by jaundice [serum bilirubin ≥ 5 mg/dL (85 μmol/L) and coagulation disorders (INR ≥ 1.5 or PTA < 40%), accompanied by clinical ascites and/or hepatic encephalopathy within 4 wk, with or without prior diagnosis of chronic liver disease/cirrhosis, and associated with a high 28-d mortality rate[12].
 It is well known that bacterial infection is the most common precipitating factor of ACLF.
-One study demonstrated that the overall rate of ACLF related to bacterial infection was 48%, but the rate varied between geographical regions (38% in southern Europe, and 75% in Indian subcontinent[13].
-Especially, extensively drug resistant bacteria caused by spontaneous bacterial peritonitis, pneumonia, or infection are more frequently associated with ACLF.
+One study demonstrated that the overall rate of ACLF related to bacterial infection was 48%, but the rate varied between geographical regions (38% in southern Europe, and 75% in the Indian subcontinent[13].
+In particular, extensively drug resistant bacteria caused by spontaneous bacterial peritonitis, pneumonia, or infection are more frequently associated with ACLF.
 Timely empirical antibiotic treatment can change the balance between bacteria and the host, which is beneficial for bacterial clearance.
 Bacterial infection may be another important reason for rapid progression to ACLF.
-Our patient had a pulmonary infection during his second admission, and the condition was still progressing after ceftazidime treatment of the infection.
-The infection was gradually controlled by adjusting to piperacillin–tazobactam sodium, and the bacteria that may cause the patient's pulmonary infection were sensitive to piperacillin tazobactam sodium.
+Our patient had a pulmonary infection during his second admission, and the condition was still progressing after ceftazidime treatment for the infection.
+The infection was gradually controlled by changing to piperacillin–tazobactam sodium, and the bacteria that may have caused the patient's pulmonary infection were sensitive to piperacillin-tazobactam sodium.

 Refractory genotypes and resistance-associated variants